cerbero90/lazy-json/README.md

 Framework-agnostic package to load JSONs of any dimension and from any source into [Laravel lazy collections](https://laravel.com/docs/collections#lazy-collections).

+Lazy JSON recursively turns any JSON array and object into a lazy collection, consuming only a few KB of memory while parsing JSON of any size.

+It optionally allows to extract only some sub-trees, instead of the whole JSON, with a simple dot-notation syntax.

-Under the hood, [🧩 JSON Parser](https://github.com/cerbero90/json-parser) is used to parse and extract sub-trees from any JSON.
+Under the hood, [🧩 JSON Parser](https://github.com/cerbero90/json-parser) is used to parse any JSON and extract sub-trees.

 Need to lazy load items from paginated JSON APIs?
 Consider using [🐼 Lazy JSON Pages](https://github.com/cerbero90/lazy-json-pages) instead.